 Other Notes On Alternating Current And Audio Signals

-AC signals, as opposed to DC signals, have the ability to pass through capacitors and transistors which are two important components in microphone circuitry.
+As opposed to DC signals, AC signals have the ability to pass through capacitors and transistors, which are two important components in microphone circuitry.

 The positive and negative peaks of audio signals do not necessarily have the same absolute values as they do in a simple sine wave.

 The electricity our societies run on is also AC.
 The power transmission in most countries runs at a utility frequency of 50 Hz or 60 Hz.